psrenergy/IARA.jl/docs/src/development_guides.md

  * [`IARA.InitializeOutput`](@ref).
  * [`IARA.WriteOutput`](@ref).

-After defining the new model element, developers should add the varags function of the new model element to the respective optimization problem action function defined in the `src/mathematical_model.jl` file.
+After defining the new model element, developers should add the varargs function of the new model element to the respective optimization problem action function defined in the `src/mathematical_model.jl` file.

 ## How to add a new post-processing function